Sienci-Labs/Resources/superlongboard/slb-manual.md

 - Occasionally check your wiring by pulling or wiggling it to make sure nothing is loose - all switches share the same ground and VCC signals, plus individual limit signals, so a false trigger could ruin a job
 - Using shielded cable can help dissipate electrical noise in the wires and prevent unexpected triggers

 Using the big green connector is the same as using the smaller white JST connectors, they are connected to each other on the board so it doesn’t matter which one you use.
-The terminal pinouts are 5V, X, Y1, Y2, Z, A, GND going left to right, and the JSTs are 5V, GND, N/A, LIM going top to bottom.
+The terminal pinouts are VCC, X, Y1, Y2, Z, A, GND going left to right, and the JSTs are VCC, GND, N/A, LIM going top to bottom.
 The most common custom setup is shown below (**NC switches or NPN sensors wired to the green connector**).

 ![](/_images/_superlongboard/_manual/slb_ma_p27_LSWiring.jpg){.aligncenter .size-full}

+By default, VCC outputs 5V.
 If you want to wire for a different setup, see below for other wiring variations:

 - NC (also already shown above), NC with hard-stops
 - NO, NO with hard-stops